itsallcode/white-rabbit-backend/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/itsallcode/white-rabbit-backend/CONTRIBUTING.md) doc
 - [ ] Lint and unit tests pass locally with my changes
-- [ ] I have added tests that prove that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
 - [ ] Any dependent changes have been merged and published in downstream modules